The following laws prohibit smoking in public places, workplaces and vehicles.

 Smoke-Free Ontario Act

-- Requires restrictions on smoking in hotels, motels and inns, daycares and private daycares, condos, apartments, college and university residences, hospitals, residential care facilities and in homes where home health care workers do their work.
+- Require restrictions on smoking in hotels, motels and inns, daycares and private daycares, condos, apartments, college and university residences, hospitals, residential care facilities and in homes where home health care workers do their work.

-- Prohibits any person - driver or passenger - in a vehicle (car, truck, van) from smoking while someone else under the age of 16 is in the vehicle with them.
+- Prohibit any person - driver or passenger - in a vehicle (car, truck, van) from smoking while someone else under the age of 16 is in the vehicle with them.
 This applies to moving or stopped vehicles.